discordjs/guide/guide/voice/audio-player.md

 Voice connections have their own life cycle, with 5 distinct states.
 You can follow the methods discussed in the [life cycles](./life-cycles) section to subscribe to changes to voice connections.

-- **Idle** - this is the initial state of an audio player.
+- **Idle** - the initial state of an audio player.
 The audio player will be in this state when there is no audio resource for it to play.

-- **Bufferring** - this is the state an audio player will be in while it is waiting for an audio resource to become playable.
+- **Bufferring** - the state an audio player will be in while it is waiting for an audio resource to become playable.
 The audio player may transition either the `Playing` state (success) or the `Idle` state (failure) from this state.

-- **Playing** - this is the state a voice connection enters when it is actively playing an audio resource.
+- **Playing** - the state a voice connection enters when it is actively playing an audio resource.
 When the audio resource comes to an end, the audio player will transition to the Idle state.

-- **AutoPaused** - this is the state a voice connection will enter when the player has paused itself because there are no active voice connections to play to.
+- **AutoPaused** - the state a voice connection will enter when the player has paused itself because there are no active voice connections to play to.
 This is only possible with the `noSubscriber` behavior set to `Pause`.
 It will automatically transition back to `Playing` once at least one connection becomes available again.

-- **Paused** - this is the state a voice connection enters when it is paused by the user.
+- **Paused** - the state a voice connection enters when it is paused by the user.

 ```ts
 const { VoiceConnectionStatus } = require('@discordjs/voice');